tomglasseye/plumber-app-v2/docs/LAUNCH.md

 4. **PWA manifest** (`vite.config.ts`)
    - No URL is hardcoded so nothing to change, but verify install icon and name look right post-deploy

 ### 3d.
-Email — set up real SMTP
+Email — invite-only, so SMTP is optional

-Supabase free-tier email is rate-limited to ~4/hour.
-With multiple clients onboarding, you'll hit this quickly.

-**Set up a real SMTP provider** — Supabase Dashboard → Authentication → SMTP Settings.

-Recommended:
-- **Resend** — simplest API, generous free tier (100/day), sender domain verification via DNS
-- **Postmark** — best deliverability for transactional, 100/month free
-- **SendGrid** — 100/day free, more legacy

-Setup checklist:
+HiveQ sends outbound email in exactly **one** place: the new-business **master invite** (`create-business` → `inviteUserByEmail`, a set-password magic link).
+Engineer onboarding sets a password directly (no email) and password recovery is admin-driven ("contact your administrator") — see [SECURITY.md](SECURITY.md).
+So there is no transactional email volume to engineer around, and the ~4/hour Supabase free-tier limit is rarely relevant.

+This means you do **not** need Resend/Postmark/SendGrid.
+The only open question is sender branding:
+- Supabase's default sender works for the occasional invite but comes from `noreply@supabase.co`.
+- To send the invite from `hiveq.co.uk`, configure a simple SMTP (Supabase Dashboard → Authentication → SMTP Settings) and add SPF + DKIM for the domain.
+Low volume — any basic tier is plenty.

+Either way, the load-bearing config is the **Site URL / Redirect URLs** in 3c — the invite magic link is built from them.

+Setup checklist (only if branding the invite):
-- [ ] Sign up with provider
+- [ ] Configure SMTP in Supabase with a provider's host/port/credentials
-- [ ] Add SPF and DKIM records at your registrar (provider gives you the values)
+- [ ] Add SPF + DKIM records for `hiveq.co.uk`
-- [ ] Verify sending domain
-- [ ] Configure SMTP in Supabase with provider's host/port/credentials
-- [ ] Send a test password reset to confirm delivery from your domain (not `noreply@supabase.co`)
+- [ ] Send a test master invite and confirm it arrives from `hiveq.co.uk`, link works

-See [SECURITY.md](SECURITY.md) for the full SMTP rationale.

 ### 3e.
 VAPID for push notifications